Dead centre (engineering): Reciprocating engine

 The concept of top dead centre is also extended to pistonless rotary engines, and means the point in the cycle in which the volume of a combustion chamber is smallest.
-This typically occurs several times per rotor revolution; In the Wankel engine for example it occurs three times for every one revolution of the rotor (although only once per revolution of the engine output shaft, since the output rotates at three times the speed of the rotor).
+This typically occurs several times per rotor revolution.
+In the Wankel engine for example, it occurs three times for every one revolution of the rotor (although only once per revolution of the engine output shaft, since the output rotates at three times the speed of the rotor).

 Finding the volume of the cylinder using TDC and BDC and multiplying it by the number of cylinders will give the engine displacement.

 Steam engines

 As steam engines are commonly horizontal, the relevant terms are front dead centre and back dead centre rather than "top" and "bottom".

-If a single-cylinder steam engine stops in either of the dead centre positions it must be moved off the dead centre before it will restart.
-In small engines this is done by turning the flywheel by hand.
-In large engines the flywheel is moved with a lever or "turning bar".
+If a single-cylinder steam engine stops in either of the dead centre positions, it must be moved off the dead centre before it will restart.
+In small engines, this is done by turning the flywheel by hand.
+In large engines, the flywheel is moved with a lever or "turning bar".
 Both operations must be done with care to avoid the operator becoming entangled in the machinery.
 Even larger engines might require the use of a barring engine.

 Steam locomotives normally have at least two double acting cylinders, which enables the cranks to be set so that at least one piston will always be off the dead centre and no starting assistance is required.
 In the common case of a two piston locomotive, the cranks are set at right angles, so that whenever one piston is at dead centre the other is in mid-stroke, and giving four equally spaced power strokes per revolution.

 Other machines

 This term is also used in the realm of production equipment.
 A mechanical punch press employs a crankshaft similar to that found in an engine.
-In the punch press the crankshaft drives a ram which when it is farthest away from the platen of the press is considered to be in the position of top dead centre.
+In the punch press, the crankshaft drives a ram that when it is furthest away from the platen of the press is deemed to be in the position of top dead centre.